 Email Marketing Open and Click-Through Rates by Industry

 First, you should know that the email marketing conversion rate varies by industry.
-According to one survey by Mailchimp, the average email open rate across industries was just over 21%.
+According to one survey, the average email open rate across industries was just over 21%.
 However, this represents a significant variation between the top and bottom performers.
 On the low end, vitamin supplement-related emails had only a 15% open rate, while government agencies come in at just under 28%.
 Other top performers included religion and hobbies, both of which were over 25%.